Sarthak1219/FoodPackiOS/README.md

 # FoodPackiOS
+The FoodPack program idea is a system where restuarants can request pickup for excess food to be delivered to nearby partner organizations, such as food pantry's, food banks, etd.

-FoodPack iOS App for Volunteers in FoodPack Program.
+FoodPack iOS App for Volunteers in FoodPack Program allows them to view pending requests and accept/get directions.

 App gets data from MySQL DataBase -using a PHP script- containing information about Restaurants, including location and inventory message.